-Rains now argues that, since Mesa told Grant to remain on the BART train to avoid arrest because she was afraid his parole would be revoked, the defense needs to be able to bring Grant’s parole up in cross-examination to avoid violating Mehserle’s Sixth Amendment right to confront witnesses against him.
+Rains now argue that, since Mesa told Grant to remain on the BART train to avoid arrest because she was afraid his parole would be revoked, the defense needs to be able to bring Grant’s parole up in cross-examination to avoid violating Mehserle’s Sixth Amendment right to confront witnesses against him.

 “It would be impossible to fully and fairly cross-examine Mesa […] on interest and bias, as well as to explore her substantive involvement in the events, without eliciting testimony regarding Grant’s probation and parole status,” Rains writes.

 Arguments on these motions are expected to be heard sometime next week in Los Angeles, where the case has been moved due to concerns over whether Mehserle could receive a fair trial in Alameda County.

 Filings, in this case, are available from the Los Angeles County Superior Court’s website.